-Smokers have long been aware of the serious health risks and financial drawbacks.
-Over the years, many smokers decided to switch to menthol or light cigarettes since they both offer a less harsh-tasting alternative and were believed to be better for one’s health.
+Smokers have long been aware of the serious health risks and financial consequences of smoking.
+Many smokers have switched to menthol or light cigarettes over the years because they offer a less harsh-tasting alternative and are thought to be better for one’s health.

-“Rest your throat with Kool” was the slogan they advertised, but in 1942, the Federal Trade Commission filed a suit for false advertising and won.
-Salem was introduced in 1956 and sales skyrocketed since this was another menthol with a filter.
-Salem bypassed the sales of Kool.
-Newports were also introduced then the “light” product wasn’t nearly as successful.
+The slogan they advertised was “Rest your throat with Kool,” but in 1942, the Federal Trade Commission filed a suit for false advertising and won.
+Since Salem was another menthol with a filter, sales skyrocketed when it was introduced in 1956.
+Salem avoided selling Kool.
+Newports were also introduced, but the “light” product was not nearly as popular.

-During the seventies, Kool was back in the game and at one point accounted for 60 percent of the menthol cigarette market among African Americans under age 35.
-Newports regained potential and became the best-selling cigarette in 1993.
-Finally, Marlboro Menthols – originally introduced in 1965 – gained popularity and became the leading brand in 2003.
+During the 1970s, Kool was back in the game, accounting for 60% of the menthol cigarette market among African Americans under the age of 35.
+Newports regained their popularity and were the best-selling cigarettes in 1993.
+Finally, Marlboro Menthols, which debuted in 1965, grew in popularity and overtook Marlboro as the leading brand in 2003.

-Until the early 70s, the average American believed the misconceptions that menthol and “light” cigarettes were a better choice for your health.
-But eventually research surfaced and become greatly well-known that all cigarettes, cigars and pipes are dangerous to your health, in fact, there isn’t one less hazardous than another.
+Until the early 1970s, the average American believed that menthol and “light” cigarettes were better for your health.
+However, research eventually emerged and became widely known that all cigarettes, cigars, and pipes are hazardous to your health; in fact, none are less hazardous than others.

 Data shows that quitting smoking and adopting an exercise and healthy eating lifestyle can significantly reduce the overall health risks.